NoStackApp/ns-cli/README.md

 This step takes a long time unless you use an baseApp.
 See [Creating an App Base](#creating-an-app-base) below.

-Please note that the folder for the app will be created in the current directory.
+The folder for the app will be created.

 ### Create an Empty Stack
 Create a new moderator and stack.